Last week I was playing The Witcher 3 after a very, very long time.

 What is an onboarding UX pattern?

-As SaaS people, we are in direct contact with UX patterns every day, one way or another.
+As SaaS people, even though we might not be part of the design process, we are in direct contact with UX patterns every day, one way or another.

 Most of the time, we are onboarded and directed by them without even realizing it.
 So, now let’s get a bit more aware of them and talk about some main types of onboarding UX patterns.